 Ideally, consoles are great for casual players, while personal computers are perfect for individuals looking for additional features and robust choices.
-Here’s more information to help you make an informed decision in the decades-old battle of PCs vs. Consoles.
+Here’s more information to help you make an informed decision in the decades-old battle of computers vs. Consoles.

-If you are focused on picking the best tool in regards to graphics, PCs are undefeated.
-The hardware inside the latest PCs outperforms the parts installed in the latest consoles like PlayStation 4 and Xbox One.
+If you are focused on picking the best tool in regards to graphics, desktops are undefeated.
+The hardware inside the latest computer outperforms the parts installed in the latest consoles like PlayStation 4 and Xbox One.
 These computers can accommodate gameplay in higher graphics settings imaginable today than consoles.
 PCs also offer smoother frame rates.
 While 30fps is the standard for playability, computers can offer up to 60-120fps offering an unmatched gaming experience.

 Video game computers also stand out for offering the best variety of games.
 There are many online game platforms where you can browse, purchase, and even launch your own games.
 The same can’t be said about major console game platforms.
 PlayStation and Xbox game stores don’t offer as much variety as online game stores.